elliotbehling/genre_identification/README.md

 read_me.txt - this read_me file (contains instructions)

-INSTRUCTIONS:
+INSTRUCTIONS

-Downloading data folder (not necessary to run ml_training):
+Downloading data folder (not necessary to run ml_training)

 Use this link to download the GTZAN dataset of 1000 songs: http://opihi.cs.uvic.ca/sound/genres.tar.gz

 Make sure you download it to the same folder as the rest of these files.

-Runing ml_training.py (without testing 1 song):
+Runing ml_training.py (without testing 1 song)

     This will provide you with the training iterations and a readout of various metrics on the success of our machine learning algorithm achieved in classifying the song_data.csv file by genre

     Note: to run, it must have the csv datafile already in the folder.
 This is all it needs to run as is.

-Running test_1_song.py to create csv file for 1 song:
+Running test_1_song.py to create csv file for 1 song

     1: Download a song as an mp3 and place it in the folder with the rest of these files and folders (or just use old town road again).